marceesty/alx-low_level_programming/0x09-static_libraries/README.md

-This library is for 0x09 statics.
+This folder is for static library.